thegymnasium/seemingly-seamless/slides-intro.md

 reached over 160,000 students

+Notes:
+- one hundred and sixty thousand students

 ---

 ### 200+ countries and regions <!-- .element: class="hide" -->

-in more than 200 countries and regions
+more than 200 countries and regions

 ---